d3x0r/STFRPhysics/AI/Revised/excitation_dynamics.md

 a_*(u) \approx a_{*,1}\left[1+\frac{\ln 2}{4}\epsilon\right].
 \]

 The leading correction is linear in \(1-u\), not quadratic.
-That is the expected qualitative behavior if the weak-overlap regime is controlled by shared surface area.
+That is the expected qualitative behavior if the weak-overlap regime is controlled by shared exposed-boundary deficit.

 ## 7. Closure-scale shift

-The same occupancy model can be fed back into the excitation Hamilton--Jacobi branch by taking the closure burden scale to vary with the square root of effective occupancy.
+The same occupancy model can now be fed back into the excitation Hamilton--Jacobi branch by taking the closure burden scale to vary with the square root of effective occupancy.
 This is the specific closure-side identification used in Section 3.4 to connect carrier-frequency shift to the support/occupancy model,

 \[
 \mu_{\mathrm{cl}}(u) \propto \sqrt{Q_{\mathrm{occ}}(u)}.